 As for recommended lenses to use with the Sony a6000, I’d advise you to start off with the 16-50mm power zoom lens which covers a useful focal range and isn’t too heavy or bulky.

 As I mentioned before, I’m a big fan of mirrorless cameras.
-Keeping up pace with bulkier and older dSLRs, mirrorless cameras use the latest technology to produce high quality images in smaller bodies.
+Keeping up the pace with bulkier and older dSLRs, mirrorless cameras use the latest technology to produce high-quality images in smaller bodies.